-Simplify your day-to-day calls: opt for a telephone headset!
+Simplify your day-to-day calls: opt for a headset!

-What are the benefits of using a phone headset?
+What are the benefits of using a headset?

-Alongside being ultra-convenient, the headset offers many other benefits.
+Alongside being ultra-convenient, a headset offers many other benefits.
 Here are just a few:

-- Less discomfort: many phone users tend to acquire the habit of putting phone between their shoulder and ear when a conversation goes on for longer than expected or when they need to be able to write.
-This position can lead to twisting of the spine, which is dangerous in the long-term.
-With the phone headset, you will be able to sit or stand normally and avoid risking any problems with posture or back pain.
+- Less discomfort: lots of phone users tend to put the phone between their shoulder and ear when they need to type or write.
+This position can lead to twisting of the spine or muscular issues, which have long term health implications.
+With a headset, you will be able to sit or stand normally and avoid risking any health problems in future.

-- Hearing protection: most of our headsets are equipped with a system of hearing protection to guard against noise peaks.
-Noise peaks refer to the unwanted and unexpected noises which can occur at any time during a conversation.
-This phenomenon is particularly common in call centres, and it may threaten the health and hearing of its workers, leading to problems with hearing and stress.
-With the headset, you are protected in all circumstances.
+- Hearing protection: most headsets are equipped with a system of hearing protection to guard against noise peaks.
+This refers to unwanted and unexpected noises which can occur during a conversation.
+This is particularly common in call centres, and it may pose risks to people working in that environment hearing of its workers, with the right headset, you are protected in all circumstances.

-How should you choose the right telephone headset for you?
+How do you choose the right headset for you?

 There are three major considerations to take into account when choosing your future headset: